Councilmen to Make Another Japan Trip

 At Monday’s city council meeting continued from last week, the council unanimously voted to approve $4,500 for travel and food expenses to Japan, for Mayor Tom Olson and Councilman Rene Gonzalez.

-They are tentatively scheduled to leave for Japan on Sun., Dec. and return Mon., Dec. .
+They are tentatively scheduled to leave for Japan on Sun., Dec.
+15 and return on Mon., Dec.
+23.

 Olson and Gonzalez will present to Japanese officials three resolutions that were adopted at the meeting.
 In essence, the resolutions are seen as a way to strengthen bonds with the Japanese, whose modern technology is sought regarding local industrial and agricultural projects.